imengyu/Ballance/README.md

 * Windows:

 1. Goto [Releases](https://github.com/imengyu/Ballance/releases) find the latest version.
-2. Download the corresponding zip installation package.
+2. Download the zip installation package in assets.
-3. Unzip all files, then run `ballance.exe` to start the game.
+3. Unzip all files, then run `Ballance.exe` to start the game.

 * MacOS：